Shopping in Bangkok: 15 Best Things to Buy And Where to Buy Them

 13. Mookata grill

-Also known as mu-kratha, this unique cooking tool is a combination of a Korean stove top grill and a Chinese hotpot.
-The center portion is where you place the meat for grilling and the outer portion is filled with soup for cooking the vegetables and fish balls, among other yummy things.
+Also known as mu-kratha, this unique cooking tool is a combination of a Korean stovetop grill and a Chinese hotpot.
+The centre portion is where you place the meat for grilling and the outer portion is filled with soup for cooking the vegetables and fish balls, among other yummy things.
 If you bring home a mookata, imagine doing this every night for dinner.

 14. Thai spice packs

 Bangkok is the best place to stock up on essential Thai spices for your favourite Thai dishes.
 Whether it’s Tom Yum, or Tom Kha Gai, or Thai barbecue, you will have all you need neatly packed and ready to use.
 Thai spice kits are very useful if you suddenly crave for Thai food.